 The benefits of having blue tea are not limited to internal benefits alone, although those are definitely advantageous.
 Blue tea has a number of merits for the skin, hair and overall beauty too.
 Here are some of them:

 1. The tea is well-known for its anti-ageing benefits, due to its high antioxidant content.
 This makes the skin look younger and healthier from within.

 2. Blue tea is said to be great for the skin, due to its claimed anti-glycation effects, which fight skin ageing.
 The flavonoids present in blue tea may also stimulate collagen production.

-Some people have also claimed that blue tea is helpful in managing fatty liver diseases and reducing levels of cholesterol in blood, but there is not enough research that suggests the same.
 Blue tea can be a great alternative for caffeinated beverages like tea or coffee and you may consume it as such, in order to reduce your caffeine intake.
 The tea is now available for purchase in a number of supermarkets, grocery stores and on websites online.

 Disclaimer: This content including advice provides generic information only.
 It is in no way a substitute for qualified medical opinion.
 Always consult a specialist or your own doctor for more information.
 NDTV does not claim responsibility for this information.